 "The National Gay and Lesbian Task Force was the only national organization at the time, and we participated both financially and politically early on.
 The Task Force worked with the American Psychiatric Association to declassify homosexuality as an illness.
 The Task Force was forceful in the AIDS epidemic, and it initiated the Anti-Violence project when Ginny Apuzzo, a friend and colleague, was the Task Force executive director.
-And though we're still fighting to end DOMA and pass ENDA, the Task Force was — and still is — our voice in gaining and maintaining our full civil rights.
+The Task Force was — and still is — our voice in gaining and maintaining our full civil rights.

 "Without our experience with the Task Force, we wouldn't have had the guts to be two of the litigants in a Lambda Legal lawsuit to gain domestic partnership rights for Connie to be on Ruthie's health plan in 1988; something that was won for all New York city employees in 1993 or 1994.
 Thanks to the efforts of the Task Force and other national organizations, we were finally able to be legally married on July 26, 2011, in New York City.

 "We've done workshops for many of the Task force's conferences.
 And today we're using the Task Force as a resource in our course on Counseling LGBTQI people.

 "We've come a long way since 1975 and so has the Task Force.
 We're proud to be members."

 - Our Work

 - About Us